 For full-time or part-time employees who are on a salary, the amount you’re entitled to receive will be based upon your salary figure.
-For further clarification, you should speak to your employer about how they are calculating this.
+For further clarification, you should speak to your employer about how they’re calculating this.

-In the event that the amount you’re paid fluctuates (e.g. agency workers) and you have been employed for a full year, you’ll be entitled to claim for the higher of either:
+If the amount you’re paid fluctuates (e.g. agency workers) and you’ve been employed for a full year, you’ll be entitled to claim for the higher of either:

-If the amount you’re paid varies but you have not been employed for a year, your entitlement will be based upon an average of your monthly incomes from the date that you commenced employment.
+If the amount you’re paid varies but you’ve not been employed for a year, your entitlement will be based upon an average of your monthly income from the date that you commenced employment.

 For those that have been working for less than one month, your entitlement will use that month’s earnings as a guide and then make a pro-rata calculation (i.e. estimate your likely earnings based on the information they have).

 If you would normally be receiving compulsory commission and consistent overtime, the grant that your employer receives will take this into account.
 However, the calculation will not take into account discretionary commission, payments or bonuses, benefits in kind and non-cash payments.

 Who is responsible for paying me and what do I do if I am not receiving pay?